MikeHopley/ftl-ships-strategy/index.md

 ## Federation A

-Shields-3, shields-4, then look for a weapon.
+This ship starts vulnerable, due to weak offence that goes offline with a single hit.
+Rush shields, then look for a weapon.
 Teleporter is a reasonable fallback plan, since you start with decent boarders.

+Buying a weapons buffer for 25 scrap is a reasonable alternative to rushing shields, but I still think the shield upgrades are safer overall.
+Do get the weapons buffer when you can, but not if it might prevent you buying a weapon.

 Artillery is nice late-game if you have scrap to spare (particularly for the Flagship), but too expensive to upgrade earlier.
 Beware enemies running away: when possible, manage the Artillery Beam power so that it’s ready to fire immediately after your weapons hit, or vice-versa.